Wanchai/FTPbucket/README.md

 MORE
 ----

-It should work with Mercurial too but it's not tested yet.

 I'm sure a lot of improvements can be made to my code so don't hesitate to fork and improve it!
 I would be glad to hear about your tests and issues too.